allenai/allennlp-demo/README.md

     This will start a frontend service locally, which will hot refresh when you make changes to the JS.

-3. Start a separate backend service
+3. Start the backend service

     ```
     ./app.py